eviltester/thingifier/challenger/src/main/resources/content/practice-modes/mirror.md

 Useful for getting started and getting used to your tooling.

-## Why is this Mirror Mode Usefyl?
+## Why is this Mirror Mode Useful?

 The mirror mode is another way of seeing the 'true' request received.